Jeet009/Jeet009/ReadME.md

 ## I'm a Computer Programmer!!

-- 🔭 I'm working as a freelance software developer!
+- 🔭 I'm working as a Research Associate at IIIT Delhi
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently researching on the Deep Learning field
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’ve 5+ years of experience in Software Development field
-- 🥅 2021 Goals: Learning Python & ML
+- 🥅 2025 Goals: Mastering Deep Learning
-- ⚡ Fun fact: I love to travel & teach!
+- ⚡ Fun fact: I love to code & teach!

 <!-- ### Spotify Playing 🎧